jasny/auth/docs/confirmation/hashids.md

 ## Custom encoding of uid

-By default user IDs are treated as a (binary) string.
-Encoding them simply takes the byte values and convert it into a hexidecimal value using `unpack('H*', $uid)`.
+By default, user IDs are treated as a (binary) string.
+Encoding them simply takes the byte values and convert it into a hexadecimal value using `unpack('H*', $uid)`.

 However, if the uid has a specific format (eg an auto-incrementing integer or a UUID) it can be encoded more efficiently, resulting in a shorter hashid token.